Advertisement

 Climate change continues to be a major issue that challenges everyone’s future.
 The continuous destruction of nature and loss of biodiversity repeatedly strikes an imbalance on earth’s natural systems.
 If this pattern and trend continues, it will eventually lead to problems that future generations will need to contend with.

-As the world confronts the escalating impacts of climate change, the Nomadic Habitation Unit anticipates what the future of architecture would be in a shifting world.
+As the world confronts the escalating impacts of climate change, the Nomadic Habitation Unit anticipates what the future of would be in a shifting world.
 Its solution redefined the concept of a home, designed to adapt and thrive to natural phenomena.
 The project empowers its users to respond to swiftly changing circumstances.

 The modular form is a major component of the design, which means that it’s a system of separate parts put together to form the structure.
 Each “room” on the vehicle may add a different system or function to the entire design as a whole.
 For example, additional water recycling systems units can address the needs in desert conditions.